inno-devops-labs/F23-core-course-labs/k8s/HELM.md

 # Helm
-The lab is completed including the bonus task

 * Instead of creating two seperate charts, one flexible chart is created and files `deployment.yml`,  `ingress.yml` and `service.yml` from the last lab are brought with a bit of change.
 * Two `values` files are added for two applicaitons: